danymrt/Visual-Analytics/README.md

 For the setup of the project it will be necessary:
 * Download all the files except for the Analytic folders
 * Open the index.html with Firefox browser

-Or the project is available [here](https://danymrt.github.io/Visual-Analytics/) by opening it with Firefox browser.